 - Loss of appetite – this is usually mild, lasting for a day or so

-- Hair loss or hair thinning – a cold cap may help to stop you losing your hair, but they are not recommended for all types of cancer so you need to talk to your doctor about it
+- Hair loss or hair thinning – a cold cap may help to stop you losing your hair, but they are not recommended for everyone so you need to talk to your doctor about it

 - Mouth sores and ulcers

-- Liver changes that are very mild and unlikely to cause symptoms – these will almost certainly go back to normal when treatment finishes, but you will have regular blood tests to check how well your liver is working
+- Liver changes that are very mild and unlikely to cause symptoms – these will almost certainly go back to normal when treatment finishes.
+You will have regular blood tests to check how well your liver is working

 - Skin rashes, which may be itchy